 For application form, please download from here.

-For a summary of the Professional Development for Chemistry Majors at Newcastle University experience, please download from here.
+For a summary of the 2018 Professional Development for Chemistry Majors at Newcastle University experience, please see this link.

 From June 30 - August 6, 2020 (6 weeks), up to six chemistry major students will be selected to go to Korea University to study 3 academic courses each, which may be credited for courses at HKU, with support from the Faculty Experiential Learning Fund.
 Korea University will award additional scholarships to those students who achieved excellent grades in their courses.